 A poor test score, relationship issues, or even laundry woes can send students into a spiral.
 Give your student a sympathetic ear and talk them through these normal disappointments.

-If stress and worrying are repeated concerns for your student, encourage them to utilize campus resources, such as Student Counseling Services or workshops from Health Promotion and Wellness.
+If stress and worrying are repeated concerns for your student, encourage them to utilize campus resources, such as Student Counseling Services or workshops provided by Health Promotion and Wellness.

-For students, one of the most exciting and scary things is that they are leaving the security of their homes and families.
+For students, it is both exciting and scary to leave the security of their homes and families.

 They may find adjusting to life away from home difficult enough without feeling like the people whose opinions they respect most are questioning their decisions.
 Your student's hours and behaviors may fluctuate.
-Trust your student to learn, grow, and possibly make mistakes, while providing them nonjudgmental support during this time.
+Trust your student to learn, grow, and possibly make mistakes, while providing them nonjudgmental support.